galah4d/pacman-cx/README.md

    - Implement differnt ghost movement patterns.
 (Done)
    - Add the support for multiple levels.
    - Polish movement mechanics.

+# Contribute
+If you want to show your appreciation for my work fell free to send a contribution in Skycoin to the address below and/or dm me some kind words on [telegram](https://t.me/taekwondouglas).
+  - Skycoin Address: vQxgd4Mq2eReLj3fhigSBGWmfNSMqQMoL3
+Thank you Skycoin community.

 # Disclamer
 I am not part of the team responsible for the development of the CX programming language neither do I claim some sort of affiliation with the [Skycoin Project](https://www.skycoin.net/).